See .zip attached at bottom of post.

 - Armor has been strengthened to match weapons at the same tech level.

-- Bases and sensors give more defense.
+- Sensors give more defense.
 Infantry isn't special against bases.

 - Secret Projects come later in the game and cost at least 300 minerals.